alibabacloud-howto/microservices/README.md

       To create a production build, run npm run build.
     ```

-    access to your website at http://localhost:8080 on your browser.
+    access your website at http://localhost:8080 on your browser.

     After you confirm it works, stop the local server by ctrl+c in a termial.